 The test frame shall be a minimum of 24 inches (610 mm) square, and a 1/2-inch-thick (12.7 mm), low-density fiberboard substrate complying with ASTM C208 fastened and sealed on the panel edges.
 The fiberboard shall have a minimum air permeance of 1.0 L/s-m2 (0.20 ft3/min-ft2).

-The spray-applied foam plastic insulation shall be applied in the minimum thicknessintended for use.
+The spray-applied foam plastic insulation shall be applied at the minimum thickness that recognition is sought.

 The test pressure difference shall be 75 Pa (1.57 lb/ft2).